Fear and Bad Science....

 But I do not believe that this long term warming effect is the result of man-made carbon emissions.
-In my considered view, this is propaganda purposely and meticulously designed to pave the way for the manufactured “crisis” we are now living through, in order to justify punitive taxation, artificially high energy costs and the imposition of ever-tightening controls over our financial, and hence our social and physical, mobility and individual freedom.
+In my considered view, this is propaganda purposely and meticulously designed to pave the way for the manufactured “crisis” we are now living through, in order to justify, inter alia, punitive taxation, artificially high energy costs, increasing reliance upon nuclear power and the imposition of ever-tightening controls over our financial, and hence our social and physical, mobility and individual freedom.
 Oh, and to fuel the increasing culture of fear.

 The real point of this rant is to bemoan the reliance of the average person upon what the mainstream media choose to report, and how, for their information about very important issues affecting our lives.
 I urge you to question much more: question why they choose to report upon some events and topics and not others; and then question the evidence and conclusions they choose to quote, investigate their sources and find more sources of evidence on the same subject for yourself.